DavidCEllis/PrefabClasses/differences_with_dataclasses.md

     * The 'compiled' form has no hidden attributes as they are replaced on compilation.
     * Prefab classes provide a `PREFAB_FIELDS` attribute with the field names in order.
-    * The live/interpreted classes generate their code lazily so they need to keep the 'recipe' details around. `_attributes` and `_CLASSNAME_attributes` contain this information.
+    * The dynamic classes generate their code lazily so they need to keep the 'recipe' details around. `_attributes` and `_CLASSNAME_attributes` contain this information.
 The plain `_attributes` includes inherited values.
 3. Allow the use of plain `attribute(...)` declarations without the use of